 It is a remarkable place to make a quick photo stop.
 The detailed architecture of the big gate is remarkable, and you can view armed police officers who pace the front tiled courtyard, ready to protect the palace if necessary.

-If you book flight from Royal Air Maroc, your Marrakech to Casablanca cheap flights will be about fifty minutes.
+If you book flight from Royal Air Maroc, your cheap flights from Marrakech to Casablanca will be about fifty minutes.

-There are twenty-eight Marrakech to Casablanca flights cheap.
+There are twenty-eight cheap flights from Marrakech to Casablanca.

 Generally the best Marrakech to Casablanca flight time is 2 months in advance.
 And the affordable day to fly are Wednesday, Tuesday, and Saturday.
 Sunday is the most costly.